-American Civil War Slaves in Camp
+American Civil War for Kids - Slaves and Racism in Camps

 Racism existed in both the Union and Confederate armies.